CNA Explains: What the new voluntary CPF life-cycle investment scheme means for you

 This includes technological developments and the rise of digital platforms, which have reduced the cost of products and have made it easier to automatically rebalance an individual’s portfolio.

-Internationally, there has also been a growing adoption of life-cycle investment products, CPF said.
+Internationally, there has also been a growing adoption of life-cycle investment products, the CPF Board said.

-To simplify decision-making for investors, CPF said it is looking to select two to three product providers to offer a small number of options.
+To simplify decision-making for investors, the CPF Board said it is looking to select two to three product providers to offer a small number of options.

-“The government’s role is to safeguard investors’ interests through regulatory oversight and act as a gatekeeper for quality investment products, while keeping investment costs low,” CPF said.
+“The government’s role is to safeguard investors’ interests through regulatory oversight and act as a gatekeeper for quality investment products, while keeping investment costs low,” the board said.

 How would the scheme fit in with current options?